EA31337/EA31337/README.md

 You can freely use this project for education or research purposes.
 If you're planning to use it for trading, please take care, as neither it is the holy grail or making money machine.
-So if you're looking to double your investment in a short period with few clicks, this is not what you're looking for, and most likely you won't find at holy grail anywhere else.
+So if you're looking to double your investment in a short period with few clicks, this is not what you're looking for, and most likely you won't find holy grail anywhere else.

 To use this project most efficiently, you'll have to invest some time to understand how it works and how you can use it.